 Cincinnati Children’s is offering a live, online Q&A

-During our event, Dr. Pramod P. Reddy, MD, and Debbie Reeves, BSN, RN, CPN, will provide an overview of urologic concerns with colorectal patients and answer questions in real-time.
+During our event, Dr. Pramod P. Reddy, MD, Donna Claes, MD, and Nicole Click, RN, will provide an overview of posterior urethral valves and answer questions in real-time.

 The pediatric urology team at Cincinnati Children’s provides comprehensive, high-quality care for children who have conditions of the urological tract.
 Our experienced, highly trained physicians and nurse practitioners treat everything from bedwetting to kidney stones to birth defects that require reconstructive surgery.
 Appointments are available at our Burnet Campus, and throughout the community at several neighborhood locations.